python-rope/pylsp-rope/README.md

 pip install pylsp-rope
 ```

+Then run `pylsp` as usual, the plugin will be auto-discovered by
+python-lsp-server if you've installed it to the right environment.
+Refer to
+your IDE/text editor's documentation on how to setup a language server in your
+IDE/text editor.

 ## Configuration

 There is no configuration yet.

 ## Features

-This plugin adds the following features to `pylsp`:
+This plugin adds the following features to python-lsp-server:

 - extract method (codeAction)
 - extract variable (codeAction)